 You will need to check with your private health fund whether they provide rebates for counselling and psychotherapy.

 Sessions prices vary between therapists.
 Please check the therapist profile page.
-All clients are out-of-pocket by $145.00.*

 WHEN DO YOU HAVE APPOINTMENTS AVAILABLE?